junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 **input shape: `(nbatches, n_seq)`**

+Now the Transformer Architecture starts.
-Now we embed all token in sequences within a batch.
+First thing we do is we embed all token in sequences within a batch.

 Embedding matrix `W_emb` shape is `(vocab, d_model)`.
 In the original paper `d_model` is set to 512.